acapellan/AggreGator/assignments/user_stories.md

 #### Conversation

-- TODO: DeLoach
+- TODO: Capellan

 #### Confirmation

-- TODO: DeLoach
+- TODO: Capellan

 ### Get advice on how to be successful